thestationary/stationary/kali-tools/ncat.md

 ```
 #### File transfers with Netcat

 In this example we will be using a Netcat connection to transfer a text file.
-Let’s assume we have remote command execution on the target host and we want to transfer a file from the attack box to the host.
-First we would need to set up a listener on the target host and connect to it from the attack box.
+Let’s assume we have remote command execution on the target host and we want to transfer a file from the attacker box to the host.
+First we would need to set up a listener on the target host and connect to it from the attacker box.
 We will be using port 8080 for this purpose and we safe the file to the desktop:

 ```
 $ nc -lvp 8080 > /root/Desktop/transfer.txt
 ```
-On the attack box(our machine) we connect to port 8080 and send a file name transfer.txt:
+On the attacker box(our machine) we connect to port 8080 and send a file name transfer.txt:

 ```
 $ nc 192.168.100.107 8080 < /root/Desktop/transfer.txt